pharo-project/pheps/phep-proposal.md

 4. Description

 #### Header
-The header will be a structure with the ston format:
+The header will be a structure with STON format enclosed in markdown code block (to enhance visibility):

 ```
 PhEP {